kgolding/go-fsm/README.md

 		Text: []Transition{
 			{StringNullTerminated(&text), ""},
 		},
-	},
+	)
 }

 // Now we run the machine on some raw data n, err := machine.Parse([]byte{0x2, 'H', 'e', 'l', 'l', 'o', 0x0})

 // n will be set to the number of bytes used, and if err == nil then the data
-// was successfully parsed
+// was successfully parsed and `text` will be set
 ```

 Example usage on a io.Reader `r`: